scrabbletank/farhome-rules/dmsguide.md

 #### Belt of Dwarvenkind
-*Wonderous Item, Requires Attunement*
+*Wondrous Item, Requires Attunement*

 While wearing this belt your gain +2 proficiency to your Stamina save.
 If you do not know Dwarvish, you are able to read and speak it, and add 1 superior die to Charisma skills with dwarves.

 #### Belt of Elvinkind
-*Wonderous Item, Requires Attunement*
+*Wondrous Item, Requires Attunement*

 While wearing this belt your gain +2 proficiency to your Dexterity save.
 If you do not know Elvish, you are able to read and speak it, and add 1 superior die to Charisma skills with elves.

 #### Gloves of Ogre Strength
-*Wonderous Item, Requires Attunement*
+*Wondrous Item, Requires Attunement*

 While wearing these gloves your Strength is increased by 1.
 Your carry weight is tripled, lifting heavy objects, such as a boulder, with ease.

 #### Twili Mask of Power
-*Wonderous Item, Requires Attunement*
+*Wondrous Item, Requires Attunement*

 While wearing this mask you add 1 proficiency die to all spellcasting rolls.
 When taking a move action you can choose to hover.
 While hovering you ignore ground based effects and difficult terrain and can pass over creatures, returning to the ground at the end of your turn.
 You also learn two manuevers, _Shadow Magic_ and _Orb of Destruction_.